pke11y/net-auto-sol/README.md

-# net-auto-sol
+# Building Network Automation Solutions (Spring 2019)
-Building Network Automation Solutions - ipspace 2019
+This repository contains exercises and solutions for the Building Network Automation Solutions course on ipspace.net